Cooking is one of my passions. I like to make nutritious and tasty foods at home.

 - 1/2 cup capsicum, finely chopped

-- 1/2 tsp Rasam powder (see recipe below), or coriander-cumin powder
+- 1/2 teaspoon rasam powder (see recipe below), or coriander-cumin powder

 - 8 curry leaves, for tempering

 - Heat oil in a pan.
 Throw in mustard seeds.
-Let it crackle.
+Let them crackle.
 Add curry leaves.
 Saute for 30 seconds.
 This is the tempering.

 - Add chopped onion.
-Saute for a few minutes or until they become transparent.
+Saute for a few minutes or until it becomes transparent.